Agent Agreement – Terms and Conditions

 An Agent who is seeking nomination as a candidate for election as a member of the House of Commons, of the legislature of a province or territory, or who has been appointed as a Senator, will cease to be an Agent.

-3.10 Proof of Agent Status
+3.11 Proof of Agent Status

 Agents are provided with a standard delegation issued pursuant to ss.
 9(1) of DPP Act, authorizing the Agent to act as a federal prosecutor for or on behalf of the Director, in the exercise of the powers or the performance of the duties or functions set out in the delegation, subject to these Terms and Conditions and to their Agreement.
+The delegation ceases to be valid upon termination or resignation.

-Part Four: Requirements
+Part Four – Requirements

 4.1 Conditions of Agreement

-4.1.1 Security Clearance Requirement
+4.1.1 Security Clearance

-4.1.3 Canada Revenue Agency Requirement
+4.1.3 Canada Revenue Agency

 4.2 Insurance